Michigan Law OUTlaws

 1.6 – To collaborate with our allies.

 1.7 – To keep our members informed of events and queer rights issues outside of the law school.
+1.8 – To extend support for students who are questioning their identities.

 1.9 – To support employment and pro bono objectives of our members.